gravitasse/vagrantFlexSwitch/README.md

       drwxrwxr-x 9 opensnaproute opensnaproute      4096 Jul 22 09:29 .git

+In case if there is difficulty with github.
+Here is a link to [Google Drive] (https://drive.google.com/open?id=0B2sb_hH-7YHycHYtSndVbU1GVzg "Google Drive Vagrant Flexswitch")

 Instructions on how to run this vagrant (snaproute.box):

-1. Make folder to store images: mkdir srBox; cd srBox
-2. Copy files into srBox:
-   cp snaproute.box VagrantFile srBox/
-3. vagrant box add SnapRoute112 snaproute.box
+1. vagrant box add SnapRoute112 snaproute.box
-4. vagrant up
+2. vagrant up
-5. vagrant ssh
+3. vagrant ssh
    password is vagrant

 This vagrant image is based on Ubuntu 14.04 and two ports are created within this image by default "Eth0" and "Eth1".